rockyjagtiani/streamlit-gemini/readme.md

 # Gemini AI Chatbot

 A Streamlit-based chatbot powered by Google's Gemini API that answers only specific domain queries.
-The chatbot maintains a conversation history and restricts responses to given topics..
+The chatbot maintains a conversation history and restricts responses to given topics...

 Installation